mwvgroup/Pitt-Google-Broker/docs/source/broker/view-resources.md

 - view a page of live* _monitoring charts_ (click "JOB METRICS" tab at the top)
 - access the _logs_.
 Click "LOGS" at the top, you will see tabs for "JOB LOGS", "WORKER LOGS", and "DIAGNOSTICS".
 Note that if you select a step in the graph you will only see logs related to that step (unselect the step to view logs for the full job).
 It's easiest to view the logs if you open them in the Logs Viewer by clicking the icon.

-To start or update a job from the command line, see [../broker/beam/README.md](../broker/beam/README.md)
+To start or update a job from the command line, see [broker/beam/README.md](../../../broker/beam/README.md)

+To stop a job, see [shutdown-broker.md](shutdown-broker.md).

 ---